Altica

 Behavior

 are capable of jumping considerable distances relative to their body size using their enlarged hind legs, a defensive escape response when approached.
-Both adults and feed on foliage, often skeletonizing leaves.
+Both adults and larvae feed on plant foliage, often skeletonizing leaves.
 Feeding activity can be intense, with adults sometimes congregating on preferred host plants.
 Some show preference for younger or smaller host plants within a .

 Ecological Role